• Skip to primary navigation

 • Drain canned beans.

-• Peel and slice the onion and separate into rings.
+• Chop the bell pepper, peel and slice the onion and separate into rings.

 • Pour the Italian dressing over the mixture and toss lightly.